openhab/openhab-docs/developers/contributing/contributing.md

     Signed-off-by: Joe Smith <joe.smith@email.com> (github: github_handle)

 using your real name (sorry, no pseudonyms or anonymous contributions.)

+If your commit contains code from others as well, please ensure that they certify the DCO as well and add them with an "Also-By" line to your commit message:

+    Also-by: Ted Nerd <ted.nerd@email.com> (github: github_handle_ted)
+    Also-by: Sue Walker <sue.walker@email.com> (github: github_handle_sue)
+    Signed-off-by: Joe Smith <joe.smith@email.com> (github: github_handle_joe)

 #### Small Patch Exception